 Both types of cranes, including telescopic booms, come with the option of having a man basket at the end.
 This is a game-changer for workers who need to access hard-to-reach areas safely.

-Intriguing read: Telescopic Jib Crane
+You might like: Telescopic Jib Crane

 How Boom Trucks Work